zwang271/WEST/README.md

 ---------------
 **!!!
 TO-DO !!!**
 - [x] Include a brief description of the artifact goal, authors, reference to the paper, and indication on how to cite the artifact.
 Include the mLTL syntax used for input/output.
-- [ ] Link instructions to configure and build.
+- [x] Link instructions to configure and build.
 It may start as `From the <insert directory name> directory configure and build as follows:`
-- [ ] Hardware requirements.
+- [x] Hardware requirements.
 - [ ] How to run the benchmarking scripts and interpret/visualize the results.
 Include how to do this with limited resources!
-- [ ] List of software dependencies (any python libraries used to produce the graphs?)
+- [x] List of software dependencies (any python libraries used to produce the graphs?)
 - [ ] Make sure everything runs smoothly in the VM, more details on that [here](https://liacs.leidenuniv.nl/~bonsanguemm/ifm23/artifacts.html).

 ----------------

-## Usage
+## Build and Usage guides

++ To run the WEST tool from the terminal line, please refer to the document [`./Documentation/WESTREADME.md`](https://github.com/zwang271/2022-Iowa-State-REU-Temporal-Logic-/blob/master/Documentation/WESTREADME.md).
++ To run it from the GUI, please refer to the document [`./Documentation/GUIREADME.md`](https://github.com/zwang271/2022-Iowa-State-REU-Temporal-Logic-/blob/master/Documentation/GUIREADME.md).
+A video tutorial is also available on [YouTube](https://youtu.be/HoBJwdCq42c).
++ To reproduce the results on the paper, please refer to the document [`./Documentation/BENCHMARKREADME.md`](https://github.com/zwang271/2022-Iowa-State-REU-Temporal-Logic-/blob/master/Documentation/BENCHMARKREADME.md).
+This file also includes the specifications on the computer used to run the tests.

+### The WEST mLTL syntax

 Below is the context-free grammar that a well-formed mLTL formula must follow.
 This is optional reading, and only included for the interested reader.
 ```